Baxhall History, Family Crest & Coats of Arms

 Sir Alan Buxhall (1323-1381), Constable of the Tower.
 He was the "son of Alan Bokeshull, or Buxhull, the tenant in capite of a messuage now known as Bugzell, in the parish of Salehurst, Sussex and of other lands in the same county, and who also held the manor and church of Bryanstone, in Dorsetshire, all of which were, upon his death in 1325, inherited by his son Alan, then an infant two years old."

-Important Dates for the Baxhall family
+Early History of the Baxhall family

 This web page shows only a small excerpt of our Baxhall research.
 Another 86 words (6 lines of text) covering the years 1280, 1855, 1927, 1882, 1945, 1571 and 1542 are included under the topic Early Baxhall History in all our PDF Extended History products and printed products wherever possible.